uddeepta-deka/uddeepta-deka.github.io/about.md

 I’m passionate about science outreach and love engaging with students of all ages.
 From organizing public talks and night sky observation sessions with ICTS’s in-house telescope to collaborating with the ICTS Outreach Team on activities for local schools, I strive to bridge the gap between academia and the broader community.
 Teaching and mentoring are close to my heart; I’ve guided an M.Sc. student on her thesis and helped out students at ICTS with term papers and projects in a number of graduate school courses particularly on GW.

-I try jot down my thoughts and musings on my [personal blog](https://megh-ud.blogspot.com/).—feel free to check them out here.
+I try jot down my thoughts and musings on my [personal blog](https://megh-ud.blogspot.com/).
+Please feel free to check them out.

 Thanks for stopping by, and I hope we can connect to share ideas, curiosity, and a passion for exploring the cosmos!